Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 It may take a deeper and longer crisis for Buffett's phone to truly start ringing.
 Should that be true, however, it would not preclude deals in the interim along the lines structured during the financial crisis for preferred stock and warrants in exchange for providing financing to companies who need it.
 This financing can obviously be quite expensive and it only seems natural that many companies were waiting on the precise details of the recent stimulus legislation, which included relief to some companies, before they turned to other options.
 Many companies have also been able to access debt markets, albeit at wider spreads to treasuries than before.

 Further, many of the companies that Berkshire has large ownership positions in, such as airlines and banks, are extremely unlikely to ever be wholly owned by Berkshire.
 In the case of banks, government regulation would directly preclude it.
-But, Buffett has shown a tremendous amount of reluctance when asked whether he would own an airline outright.
+But Buffett has shown a tremendous amount of reluctance when asked whether he would own an airline outright.
 Buying Delta (DAL), for example, probably would not be allowed because of Berkshire's large stake in American Express (AXP) which partners with Delta on its credit card program.
 For other regulatory reasons, Buffett has stated he does not wish to own more than 15% of any airline.
 That cuts off one path to a large acquisition - acquiring in whole a company that Berkshire already has a minority interest in - that Berkshire went down immediately after the financial crisis when it bought Burlington Northern.

 All of this is not to say that opportunities will not present themselves in time.
 But it does mean that there are some very good reasons why no large scale acquisition has been announced in such a short period of time and why in the interim buying back as much stock as possible and being a net buyer of common stocks may prove to be Berkshire's best options for deploying capital in the midst of the current crisis.